perticascatalin/Research/README.md

 1. **Comparison** between decision tree and multilayer perceptron.
 Multiple variants of decision trees: decision, forest and extreme.

 2. **Input data**: initial numbers and their elementwise comparison vector.

+Briefly describe the models used and the intuitions behind them.
+Illustrate their structure and mechanism.

+### Results

 We show how this poses scalability problems for the chosen machine learning models (neural networks and decision trees).
 For instance: